Akadir695/Akadir695/README.md

 ---
 ### 🔭 Current Focus
-*  **Python:** Learning Python to build projects, and understanding how cloud infrastructure works.
+*  **:** Learning Python to build projects, and understanding how cloud infrastructure works.

 ---